THE LYDIAN THEORY BY BRETT CLEMENT

 - Absolutely free, intro

 There are brief instrumental intros and passages in many songs with lyrics.
 The list might indeed be extended this way.
-Then not just for Lydian, but for all diatonic scales.
+Then not just for Lydian, but for

 - Beauty knows no pain.